Safety With Gas

 - Installations in caravans, recreational vehicles and boats must comply with the installation code applicable to fixed appliances.

-The following tips around installation can be found in the South African National Standards (SANS) guide under gas installation regulations:
+The following tips on installation can be found in the South African National Standards (SANS) guide under gas installation regulations:

 - Gas bottles may not be installed less than 1 meter sideways from doors and windows;